hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/382_on_bhakti-yoga.md

 only what you *are* and what you have *realised*.

-The Personal God is the same Absolute looked at through the haze of Mâyâ.
+The Personal God is the same Absolute looked at through the haze of Māyā.
 When we approach Him with the five senses, we can see Him only as the Personal God.
 The idea is that the Self cannot be objectified.
 How can the Knower know Itself ?
 But It can cast a shadow, as it were, if that can be called objectification.
 So the highest form of that shadow,